chloetychang/cits3200-group-49/README.md

 cd Infrastructure
 ```

-Then, start the Docker daemon (open Docker Desktop or run `dockerd` if needed)
+### b.
+Start the Docker daemon (open Docker Desktop or run `dockerd` if needed)

-### Use the appropriate command for your system:
+Use the appropriate command for your system:

 ```bash
 ## Mac / Windows (Docker Desktop)